horvatgroup/micropython_stm32f746zg_smartschool/README.md

 - set boot0 to HIGH
 - run `./make.py erase` or `st-flash erase`
 - set boot0 to LOW and reset the board
-Remember to flash the files back because they will be lost.
+Remember to `flash_micropython` and `flash` the files back because they will be lost in the progress.

 ## Flashing micropython manualy
 Following [Micropython's README](https://github.com/micropython/micropython/tree/master/ports/stm32#readme) these are the steps: